Louhike/Ugly-GDEmu-Games-Manager/README.md

 # Current state
-I haven't been working since a long time and I do not plan to do so in the near future.
+I haven't been working on this project since a long time and I do not plan to do so in the near future.
 You can still use it as it is working or use https://github.com/sonik-br/GDMENUCardManager.

 # Ugly GDEmu Games Manager
 ![alt text](./capture1.png)